crearo/halt/app/src/main/java/com/crearo/halt/NOTES.md

 Also there has to be a difference between the phone setting focus mode and the user setting it.
 Just putting the thought out there.

+Now the next step is going to be to make this bottom dialog open smartly:

+- when you've unlocked too many times in the last x minutes
+- when you've used your phone for more than x minutes in the last 30 minutes
+- when you've used social for more than x minutes in the last 3 hours
+- it should definitely not show up when I haven't used my phone in a while.
+Coooooool.

+Also, that thing gotta avoid letting me have muscle memory to just disable it.
+Need ideas there.
+This is also why I will have to differentiate when the phone enforces Focus Mode, and when the user requests it.
+Cuz I want myself to have no option in the first hour of the morning to even choose to use social media stuff, and so the dialog shouldn't even open then.
+But then afterwards it should.
+Hmm actually can I do it without that?